 To support incidence queries and an on-disk priority queue, El-Sana and Chiang make use of efficient search data structures such as B-trees (see also Section 2).
-Their method is surprisingly fast and works well when sufficient memory is available to keep I/O traffic to a minimum and enough disk space exists for storing connectivity information and an edge collapse queue for the entire input mesh.
+Their method is surprisingly fast and works well when sufficient memory is available to construct large sub-meshes and keep I/O traffic to a minimum, and when enough disk space exists for storing connectivity information and an edge collapse queue for the entire input mesh.
+Unfortunately their published results do not include examples of simplifying very large surfaces (the largest example is just over one million triangles, simplified on a computer with 32 MB of free RAM), and more studies are necessary to determine how the superlinear running time of the method affects its scalability.